The Best Pumpkin Whoopie Pie Recipe With Step By Step Instructions

 Pumpkin Whoopie Pies

 Barbara adapted the recipe for these pumpkin cookies from one she found in the Farm Journal Homemade Cookies cookbook.
-If you don’t feel like making the cream cheese frosting for the filling of these Pumpkin Whoopie Pies, then just skip that step and enjoy the pumpkin cookies on their own!
+Her daughter declared these to be the best cookies ever!

 Pumpkin Whoopie Pies are great after school snacks for the kids or throw them in the cooler as a treat at the football or soccer field.